luontola/specsy/download.md

 Download
 ========

 You can download Specsy from the [Maven Central Repository](http://repo1.maven.org/maven2/net/orfjackal/specsy/specsy/).
+The source code is at <https://github.com/orfjackal/specsy>

 If you use Maven, add the following dependency to your POM file.